GrinonBarrett/Taksidos/Grimoires.md

 **Grelald's Tome**
 *Unique*
-$7,000, 6 lbs.
+$9,400 , 6 lbs.
-This tome is filled with more rambling than anything else.
+This tome is filled with more rambling than anything else. *Anyone marked by a Xanthic Sign will seem to see secret messages within the texts that encourages them to perform malicious tasks*.
+This grimoire contains the following spells at the indicated tiers;
 * Behest, 2nd
 * Edify, 1st
 * Psychilysis, 4th
+* Sapiafi, 3rd
 * Xanthic Sign, 4th
-* A psychodetection spell{}

 **Zorne's Tome**
 *Unique*